voorloopnul/pypeline/README.md

 # PipeFrame Documentation

-PipeFrame is a small library to help you process data (stream or batch) taking advantage of python multiprocessing library.
+PipeFrame is a small library that help you process data (stream or batch) taking advantage of python multiprocessing library.

 ## Installation